melisaozdoyuran2001/melisaozdoyuran2001/README.md

 ### I’m Melisa,

-💻 a creative and driven software engineer passionate about crafting innovative, user-focused solutions
+💻 a creative and driven software engineer passionate about crafting innovative, user-focused solutions– if I don't find it fun, I make it fun!

 🎓  soon-to-be graduate from Northwestern University, with a Bachelor of Science in Computer Science and a minor in Economics